Colorado AI Act Jun 30, 2026 | EU AI Act Aug 2, 2026 | California ADMT Jan 1, 2026

 Read the full recap

-Independent Evidence That Controls Ran
+Tamper-Proof Receipts That Controls Ran

-GLACIS enforces your governance policy on every AI interaction and generates third-party witnessed evidence of every decision.
-Like a flight data recorder — neither the pilot nor the airline controls it.
+GLACIS enforces controls at the inference and tool boundary and emits third-party witnessed receipts for every consequential decision.
+Like a flight data recorder — neither the operator nor the auditor has to trust your app logs.

 Better together

-GRC Platforms + Runtime Evidence
+GRC Platforms + Runtime Proof

 Capability GRC Platforms GLACIS